CapnDev-Git/Cryptosystem-Library/README.md

 # ElGamal-Cryptosystem
-A simple interface for sending / receiving encrypted messages using the ElGamal cryptosystem.
+A simple library for sending / receiving encrypted messages using the ElGamal cryptosystem.

+All code was formatted using the Black code formatter.